Property $R_\infty$ for new classes of Artin groups: Introduction

-Concerning Artin groups, property $R_\infty$ was established for braid groups (i.e.\ Artin groups of type~$A_n$) in \cite{FeGoDa1}, for pure braid groups $P[A_n]$ in~\cite{DeGoOc1}, for some classes of large Artin groups in~\cite{Juhas1} (see the discussion of these results in Remark~\ref{rem:juh} of Section~\ref{sec4}), for some right-angled Artin groups in~\cite{DekSen1}, and for the spherical Artin groups of types $B_n$, $D_4$, $I_2(m)$ for $m\ge5$, their pure subgroups, and for the affine Artin groups of types $\tilde A_n$, $\tilde C_n$, in~\cite{CalSor1}.
+Concerning Artin groups, property $R_\infty$ was established for braid groups (i.e.\ Artin groups of type~$A_n$) in \cite{FeGoDa1}, for pure braid groups $P[A_n]$ in~\cite{DeGoOc1}, for some classes of large-type Artin groups in~\cite{Juhas1} (see the discussion of these results in Remark~\ref{rem:juh} of Section~\ref{sec4}) and in~\cite{JoMaSa1}, for (non-abelian) right-angled Artin groups in~\cite{Witdo1} (see also \cite{DekSen1}), and for the spherical Artin groups of types $B_n$, $D_4$, $I_2(m)$ for $m\ne2$, their pure subgroups, and for the affine Artin groups of types $\tilde A_n$, $\tilde C_n$, in~\cite{CalSor1}.

 In this article we extend the list of groups having property $R_\infty$ to include Artin groups of a few new classes.
 The first one is the class of Artin groups of spherical type $D_n$, for $n\ge6$, for which the Coxeter graph of type $D_n$ is depicted in Figure~\ref{fig:dn}.
 Namely, we prove the following theorem.